Fees

 |---|---|---|

-| gas | mana | unit measuring computational effort for transaction operations |
+| gas | mana | Unit measuring computational effort for transaction operations |

-| fee per gas | Aztec token per mana | price per unit of mana |
+| fee per gas | Fee Juice per mana | Price per unit of mana |

-| fee (wei) | Aztec token | total fee paid for a transaction |
+| fee (wei) | Fee Juice | Total fee paid for a transaction |

-Aztec also borrows ideas from EIP-1559, including congestion multipliers and the ability to specify base and priority fees per mana.
+Aztec borrows ideas from EIP-1559, including congestion multipliers and the ability to specify base and priority fees per mana.

 Other fields used in mana and fee calculations are determined in various ways: